FrontMatter/web-documentation-nextjs/content/docs/settings/available-settings.md

 > **Important**: Tags and categories are now moved to a separate database file
 > (`.frontmatter/database/taxonomyDb.json`).
 The setting can still be used to predefine the tags.
 > Once the project gets initialized, the tags will be moved to the database file.

+### frontMatter.taxonomy.quoteStringValues

+Specify if you always want to wrap string values in quotes.

+- Type: `boolean`
+- Default: `false`

 ### frontMatter.telemetry.disable